Kemanak

-Kemanak (ꦏꦼꦩꦤꦏ꧀) is a banana-shaped idiophone used in Javanese gamelan, made of bronze.
-They are actually metal slit drums.
+Kemanak (ꦏꦼꦩꦤꦏ꧀) is a banana-shaped idiophone made of bronze, used in Javanese gamelan music.
+It is actually a metal slit drum.
 It is struck with a padded stick and then allowed to resonate.
 It has a specific pitch, which can be varied by covering the slit, but it is not matched to the other instruments of the gamelan.
-They are usually played in pairs, although they can be played in sets of four as well.
+Kemanak are usually played in pairs, although they can be played in sets of four as well.
 They are used to accompany the bedhaya and serimpi, female court dances.

-Kemanak is also a style of gendhing which includes, in addition to kemanak, only colotomic instruments, a kendang, and a sindhen.
+Kemanak is also the name of a style of gendhing which includes, in addition to kemanak, only colotomic instruments, a kendang, and a sindhen.

 In the region of Cirebon on the Northwest Coast of Java, Kemanak are played in pairs by striking one against the other in a repetitive fashion.
 Unlike in Central Java, Kemanak in Cirebon are not reserved for specific performance idioms and are considered indispensable in the standard Gamelan repertoire.